runtools/run/docs/content/reference/resources.md

 ##### @isVariadic

-The `@isVariadic` attribute allows to specify that a method parameter is variadic (i.e., can hold one or more values).
-It is only useful in the context of the command line, and it only works with positional parameters (i.e. using `@position`) of type `"array"`.
+The `@isVariadic` attribute allows defining a variadic method parameter (i.e., a parameter that can hold one or more values).
+It is only useful in the context of the command line, and it only works with positional parameters (i.e., using `@position`) of type `"array"`.

 For example, the following method: